-Net income for the Retail Banking segment was \$204.5 million for the year ended December 31, 2019, a decrease of \$0.3 million as compared to the same period in 2018.
-The decrease in net income for the Retail Banking segment was primarily due to a \$7.1 million decrease in net interest income and a \$2.5 million increase in noninterest expense, partially offset by a \$5.7 million increase in noninterest income, a \$2.5 million decrease in the Provision and a \$1.1 million decrease in the provision for income taxes.
-The decrease in net interest income was primarily due to lower spreads on our loan portfolio.
-The increase in noninterest expense was primarily due to higher overall expenses that were allocated to the Retail Banking segment, and an increase in occupancy expense and salaries and employee benefits expense, partially offset by a 2018 charge related to a settlement agreement to resolve a putative class action lawsuit against the Company, and a decrease in regulatory assessment and fees and contracted services and professional fees.
-The increase in noninterest income was primarily due to an increase in trust and investment services and service charges on deposit accounts.
-The decrease in the Provision was partially due to improvements in residential mortgage troubled loan trends.
-The decrease in the provision for income taxes was primarily due to the decrease in pretax income.
-The increase in total assets for the Retail Banking segment was primarily due to growth in our residential real estate loans which benefited from the demand by owner occupants to refinance in a low interest rate environment.
+Net income for the Retail Banking segment was \$143.7 million for the year ended December 31, 2020, a decrease of \$60.9 million or 30% as compared to 2019.
+The decrease in net income for the Retail Banking segment was primarily due to a \$46.5 million increase in the Provision, a \$37.9 million decrease in net interest income and a \$4.6 million increase in noninterest expense, partially offset by a \$25.5 million decrease in the provision for income taxes and a \$2.6 million increase in noninterest income.
+The increase in the Provision was primarily due to higher expected credit losses as a result of COVID-19 and its impact on our customers.
+The decrease in net interest income was primarily due to a decrease in transfer pricing credits on interest expenses from deposits as a result of lower yields on our deposit portfolio and lower spreads on our commercial and residential real estate portfolios.
+The increase in noninterest expense was primarily due to higher overall expenses that were allocated to the Retail Banking segment, partially offset by a decrease in pretax income.
+The increase in the provision for income taxes was primarily due to the decrease in pretax income.
+The increase in noninterest income was primarily due to the decrease in pretax income.
+The increase in noninterest income was primarily due to the decrease in pretax income.
+The increase in noninterest income was primarily due to the decrease in pretax income.
+The increase in noninterest income was primarily due to increases in gains on the sale of residential loans and mortgage servicing rights, partially offset by a decrease in overdraft and checking account fees, an increase in amortization on mortgage servicing rights and a decrease in other service charges and fees.
+The decrease in total assets for the Retail Banking segment was primarily due to the sale of residential mortgages and decreases in consumer loans.

 Commercial Banking.
-Our Commercial Banking segment includes our corporate banking, residential and commercial real estate loans, commercial lease financing, automobile loans and auto dealer financing, business deposit products and credit cards that we provide primarily to middle market and large companies in Hawaii, Guam, Saipan and California.
+Our Commercial Banking segment includes our corporate banking related products, residential and commercial real estate loans, commercial lease financing, secured and unsecured lines of credit, automobile loans and auto dealer financing, business deposit products and credit cards.
+Commercial lending and deposit products are offered primarily to middle-market and large companies locally, nationally and internationally.